-Since Em & I only really had one full day to spend in Savannah I wanted to make sure that we took a tour that would give us the best overview of the city, be entertaining, and allow us to see historical Savannah.
+Since Em & I only really had one full day to spend in Savannah I wanted to make sure that we took a tour that would give us the best overview of the city, be entertaining, and allow us to see historic Savannah.

-We’ve been riding in a car for hours and hours the last thing I want to do is ride in a trolley.
+We’ve been riding in a car for hours and hours the last thing we want to do is ride in a trolley.

 While I was making my reservation I was asked if I would be bringing a dog with me because Savannah Dan tours are dog-friendly.

-Anywho, we arrived in Johnson Square at the appointed time and met Dan.
+We arrived in Johnson Square at the appointed time and met Dan.
 He’s a cordial and dapper 6’5″ gentleman in a seersucker suit and a bow tie.

 There was just a small group of us.
 A family from Alabama or Arkansas (pretty sure it was an “A” southern state) with two small children (maybe 8 & 5) and a couple from Florida.

 The family had pulled the girls out of school to travel and I say CONGRATS to those parents for giving their kids the opportunity to see history up close and personal.
 We used to do the same thing.
 Now I just homeschool Em so we can travel more 😉

 Dan walks you through the streets of Savannah stopping along the way to share bits & pieces of history.
 Engaging and entertaining at the same time he seems to bring history alive.